 We do not need to look very far to see the power of narratives.
 Nigel Farage standing in front of a poster of refugees from Syria with the words ‘Breaking Point’.
 Narratives are powerful.
 They matter.

 But it doesn’t have to be serious serious.
 Our original shows will entertain and inspire audiences who wouldn’t normally choose to go to the theatre.
 That means having fun together, as well as being interested and interesting.
 And it means making bold and brave work that is just as good as any professional theatre company, for enjoyment by the widest possible audience.

 How will we involve that audience?
 Once a show is ready we tour our shows and shows by other artists to community centres across the city.
-We are currently working in partnership with the Brighton Festival to co-programme two weekends of shows and workshops as part of this year’s May Festival.
-Catch Your Place in Hangleton on 13th and 14th May and in East Brighton on the 19th, 20th and 21st May.
+We are currently working in partnership with the Brighton Festival to co-programme two weekends of shows and workshops as part of the May Festival for the next 3 years.